This is your online application guide. The steps below explain the application process.

 Step 5: Complete Health Forms

-Two forms must be completed and submitted to Health Services before a student can enroll:
+Three forms must be completed and submitted to Health Services before a student can register:

 Step 6: Submit All Materials